-Research on Integrated Assessment Models (IAMs), IPCC emissions scenario ensembles, and the appropriate use of modelling to guide climate policy and decision making, using a variety of disciplinary approaches and methods.
+Research on IPCC emissions scenario ensembles, Integrated Assessment Models (IAMs), uncertainty and robustness of modelling insights, and the appropriate use of modelling to guide decision making, using a variety of disciplinary approaches and methods.

-Ida Sognnæs holds a PhD from the Cambridge Centre for Environment, Energy and Natural Resource Governance, University of Cambridge (2020), an MA in Energy and Resources, University of California, Berkeley (2014), an MSc in Applied Mathematics and Physics, Norwegian University of Technology and Science (NTNU) (2011), and a BSc in Political Science, NTNU (2012).
+Ida Sognnæs holds a PhD (2020) from the University of Cambridge, Centre for Environment, Energy and Natural Resource Governance, an MSc (2015) in Energy and Resources, University of California, Berkeley, an MSc (2011) in Applied Mathematics and Physics, Norwegian University of Technology and Science (NTNU), and a BSc (2012) in Political Science, NTNU.
 She has also been a visiting researcher at the University of Oxford, Institute for New Economic Thinking (2019).

-Ida’s current research focuses on the use of IPCC emissions scenarios to obtain robust insights on climate mitigation, the identification of key uncertainties, assumptions, and biases, and the use of emissions scenarios by policy makers, energy companies, and the financial sector.
-She also works on the history of IAMs, the economics of climate change, technological change forecasting, decision making under uncertainty, ethical and political dimensions of modelling for policy, and science policy.
+Ida’s current research focuses on the use of IPCC emissions scenario ensembles to obtain robust insights on climate mitigation, the identification of key uncertainties, assumptions, and biases, and the use of emissions scenarios by policy makers, energy companies, and the financial sector.
+She also works on the history of IAMs, the economics of climate change and the low-carbon transition, technological change modelling, values in science, and science policy.
 Ida uses mixed quantitative and qualitative methods in her research.